T-Python-OCT9/LAB_DJANGO_ORM_1/README.md

 ### Create model Post , it should have the following attributes :
-- Title : varchar
+- Title : char field
-- Content : text
+- Content : text field
-- is_published : boolean
+- is_published : boolean field
-- publish_date : datetime
+- publish_date : datetime field